ctu-mrs/ctu-mrs.github.io/docs/system/uav_ros_interface.md

 # UAV-ROS interface

-The UAV can be given commands via the following [managers](https://github.com/ctu-mrs/mrs_uav_managers).
+The UAV can be given commands via the following [managers](https://github.com/ctu-mrs/mrs_uav_managers) and nodes.

 ## ControlManager